devrais/Warehouse/README.md

 contain picture, description, price and whatever.

 We'd like to see from your work:

-•Yii2 Framework
+Yii2 Framework
-•MySQL
+MySQL
-•AJAX
+AJAX
-•Clean HTML and CSS
+Clean HTML and CSS
-•Publish on GitHub/Bitbucket
+Publish on GitHub/Bitbucket

 USED TOOLS
 ----------

 Project was done on Ubuntu operation system

 Server: XAMPP 5.6.21 / PHP 5.6.21